 Light

 Cereus cacti like full sun.
 They can handle partial shade but thrive in direct sunlight during the summer.
 A sunny window is a good spot to grow a Cereus indoors.
 Rotate the pot a quarter turn every week or two to encourage balanced growth.
-If possible, get your Cereus outdoors from spring to fall for fresh air and extra light.
+Get your Cereus outdoors from spring to fall for fresh air and extra light if possible.
 Increase sun exposure gradually to prevent sunburn.

 Soil

-These cacti do not like to have "wet feet" and need to be grown in well-draining soil.
+These cacti do not like to have "wet feet" and must be grown in well-draining soil.
 Use commercial soil mixes for cacti or make your own potting mix.

 Temperature